-Moscow by Night is full of magic.
+Night Moscow is full of magic.
 It is fascinating and enigmatic.
+If you decided to visit Russia in winter season, you will feel the fairytale atmoshere of the capital decorated with festive New Year and Christmas decorations.
 Walking through Moscow's streets at night you would never believe that just a few hours before you wandered through the same ones, only in the light of day.
 It is amazing how the city can change in the glow of night illumination.
 The incredible beauty of the city at night fascinates.

 Excellent illumination turns the capital to the city of a fairy tale, dream-city of the children's book.

 A wonderful excursion begins with perhaps the most famous places in the whole Moscow - Red Square, located at the north-eastern wall of the Kremlin.
 History of Russia's main square has its roots in the end of 15th century.